100 Notable alumni of

 -

 S. H. Foulkes was a German-British psychiatrist and psychoanalyst.
 He developed a theory of group behaviour that led to his founding of group analysis, a variant of group therapy.
 He initiated the Group Analytic Society, and the Institute of Group Analysis (IGA) in London.
-In 1933, owing to his Jewish descent, Foulkes emigrated to England.
+In 1933, owing to his Jewish and Welsh descent, Foulkes emigrated to England.
 In 1938, he was granted British citizenship and changed his name to S. H. Foulkes.

 -